 The Steinbach company

-The Steinbach company (the full name is: Steinbach GmbH - Vereinigte Werkstätten Deutscher Volkskunst) has two production plants in Germany.
-The first one is located in Hohenhameln in northern Germany and the second is located in the heart of the German Erzgebirge in Marienberg.
-Since the area of the Erzgebirge lies in the former German Democratic Republic the Marienberg plant was built after the Communist occupation had finally ended.
+The Steinbach company (the full name is: Steinbach GmbH - Vereinigte Werkstätten Deutscher Volkskunst) used to have two production plants in Germany.
+One was located in Hohenhameln in northern Germany and the second was located in the heart of the German Erzgebirge in Marienberg.
+Since the area of the Erzgebirge lies in the former German Democratic Republic, the Marienberg workshop was built after the Communist occupation had finally ended.